 Setapp’s main window

 Setapp was designed to be handy and comprehensive.
 Thus, after the installation is over, a neat catalogue window appears.
-It shows you dozens of applications grouped into intuitive categories.
-All of these apps are already yours and just one click away.

 To reach Setapp’s main window again, simply click on the Setapp icon or use the Spotlight search.

 Dozens of your apps are grouped into intuitive categories on the left side of the window, just a couple of clicks away.
 That's how you can reach them:

 - Get a complete list of your apps: Click on the All Apps category and just scroll the list in the center of the Setapp window to view all apps you own.
 For your convenience, we’ve ordered them by name.

 - Move through categories of apps: Click on a category to switch to it and check what's in.